ccchero-s/Donor-Response-Prediction-using-Machine-Learning/README.md

 - Increase response rates
 - Optimise campaign return on investment

-This problem is framed as a binary classification task, where donors are classified as either:
+This problem is framed as a **binary classification task**, where donors are classified as either:

 - Likely to respond
 - Unlikely to respond

+---

-## Dataset
+# Dataset

 The dataset contains historical donor and campaign information provided by UNICEF.

 Key characteristics of the data include: